oracle-quickstart/oci-hpc/README.md

 ## Troubleshooting

+The cluster state and activity is logged in different files.

 ### Where are my logs?

 #### slurm (jobs) logs

+The slurm job logs are created in the folder from which the job is launched.
+Its generic name is `slurm-jobid.out`.

 #### cluster logs

+The cluster logs (creation, resizing, deletion) are stored in the `/config/logs` folder.

 ### How do I reconfigure my stack?